ChrstphrHll/npc_gen/students/Kanoi Xharlion.md

 ---
 # Kanoi Xharlion
 ### Description
-- Dwarf Artificer from Aldercrown Empire
+- Dwarf Artificer from Beleriand
 - 2nd year Diplomacy student in Elkenval
 - shoulder length wavy red hair that's plain, Pale Brown eyes, and Tan skin
 - Is Sarcastic and Odd, and has Professionalism as their ideal
+- Speaks in a light, indirect, sustained manner

 ### Notes